Protecting Your Assets

 Can I set up an asset protection trust?

-Asset protection trusts will be treated as fraudulent transfers in Illinois and likely also in Wisconsin.
+Asset protection trusts will be treated as fraudulent transfers in Illinois.
 Such trusts must be disclosed.

 Can I convert assets to non-liquid assets?

 This strategy can be successful but must be exercised with great caution.
 Consult with your Lakelaw attorney about this and disclose any such action you have taken.

 Can I hide assets?